 John Legge BA, MA, LLB

 John has appeared in all levels of courts and tribunals in Ontario.
-He has completed advanced courses in mediation, and has extensive civil litigation, family law, and alternate dispute resolution experience.
+He has completed advanced courses in mediation, and has extensive experience in medical-dental malpractice and other subjects of civil litigation, family law, and alternate dispute resolution.

 You can reach John by calling him at (416) 923-1776, extension 222, or by sending him an email at email@example.com

 Mary Stokes BA, MA, LLB

 After completing degrees in history (B.A.
 Toronto, M.A.
 Western Ontario) and law (LLB, Western Ontario), Mary began practising law at Legge and Legge on her call to the bar of Ontario in 1983, focusing mainly on family law.
 Now a firm partner, she works primarily in the areas of wills, trusts, estate administration, and charitable corporations.

 Mary is a doctoral student at the Osgoode Hall Law School of York University (currently on leave) and has served as a lecturer in the Law and Society programme at York and as an adjunct professor of the law of Trusts at Osgoode.
 She is a published legal historian, and was a McMurtry Fellow in Canadian Legal History and recipient of the Osgoode Society’s Peter Oliver prize.
 She has written for and lectured in continuing legal education programs, and provides legal information seminars to schools and groups.
 She serves on the Board of Directors of the Osgoode Society for Canadian Legal History and the Board of Directors of the Mabel Knisely Foundation for Nursing Education, and is active in church and community activities.
 Along with her husband, John, she also serves as honorary counsel to the AFC (Actors' Fund of Canada.)